 In general, a cut to the face or mouth requires stitches.
 Your oral surgeon can close the wound using a specific technique that will allow for optimal healing and minimal scarring.

 When a bone has broken in another part of the body, they can usually be stabilized using traditional casts.
 However, facial fractures cannot be stabilized this way.
 Instead, wires, screws, and plates are used to set the facial bones.

 A dentist will usually fix a tooth that is broken or cracked, but a severe injury to one tooth or multiple teeth may require an oral surgeon.
 Examples of severe dental injuries include a tooth being completely knocked out or broken at the socket.

 If you have experienced a severe dental injury, please visit our office as soon as possible.
 The window of time to save a natural tooth is narrow — within the first 30 minutes after the injury has occurred.
 Bring the tooth with you in a container or saliva or whole milk.
 Do not wipe off the tooth or try to disinfect it.

 Despite our best efforts, some teeth may not be saved after an injury has occurred.
 If this happens, your oral surgeon can discuss your options for tooth replacement, such as a dental implant.

 Facial Trauma Treatment

 Any facial trauma injury requires immediate treatment.
-Drs.
-Larson and Park at California Oral Surgery & Dental Implant Center will see you as soon as possible for prompt treatment.
+One of our doctors at California Oral Surgery & Dental Implant Center will see you as soon as possible for prompt treatment.
 If your injury is severe, extensive, or occurs after-hours, please visit the nearest emergency room to be treated by the oral and maxillofacial surgeon on-call.